-We believe we offer advertisers a compelling alternative, or complement, to the walled gardens:
+We believe we offer advertisers a complement to the walled gardens:

-- Massive reach: With an average of over 500 million daily active users in the fourth quarter of 2020, our platform creates opportunities to reach people on the Open Web when they're most receptive to brand messages and new content. - Targeting: Our recommendation platform allows advertisers to target their campaigns according to multiple parameters, such as context, user location, device and network connection type.
+- Massive reach: With an average of over 500 million daily active users in the fourth quarter of 2021, our platform creates opportunities to reach people on the Open Web when they're most receptive to brand messages and new content. - Targeting: Our recommendation platform allows advertisers to target their campaigns according to multiple parameters, such as context, user location, device and network connection type.
 Additionally, we use the advertiser's own data to target demographics, interests, "lookalike audiences" and more.
 Our predictive engine and large readership dataset enable advertisers to reach their target audiences with the right message, at the right time and in the right context.
 In contrast with social networks, where advertisers reach users based on carefully curated personas as well as other signals, our advertisers reach users based on signals from what people are reading on the Open Web, which we believe is a more authentic representation of their true interests. - Impactful Native Ad Formats: Our close partnerships with premium digital properties allow us to develop highly impactful ad experiences that support a variety of ad formats and achieve diverse advertiser goals, from awareness, to consideration, to purchase. - Brand Safe: Ads distributed by Taboola are typically served on pages that display editorial content rather than the ubiquitous user-generated content of platforms such as YouTube or Facebook.
-In addition, our ad platform allows advertisers to control the properties and topics on which their content appears, ensuring that their ads are displayed within suitable environments.
+In addition, our ad platform allows advertisers to control the properties and topics on which their content appears, ensuring that their ads are displayed within suitable environments. - Measurable Performance-Based Advertising: Performance-based advertisers only pay when a consumer has actually engaged with the ad unit and in some cases only when a transaction is completed which is typically on a cost per click or cost per action basis.
+This is a particularly strong proposition for the retailer client advertising because it is a tangible return on the retailer client's media investment.